-There have been no significant changes in our internal control over financial reporting (as defined in Rule 13a-15(f) under the Exchange Act) that occurred during our fiscal quarter ended April 3, 2005 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
-As a result of the identification of the material weaknesses described above, subsequent to the 13 weeks ended April 3, 2005 but prior to the filing of this Quarterly Report, we have taken the steps described below to reasonably assure remediation of these material weaknesses.
+There have been no significant changes in our internal control over financial reporting (as defined in Rule 13a-15(f) under the Exchange Act) that occurred during our fiscal quarter ended July 3, 2005 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+As a result of the identification of the material weaknesses described above, subsequent to the 13 weeks ended July 3, 2005 but prior to the filing of this Quarterly Report, we have taken the steps described below to reasonably assure remediation of these material weaknesses.

 We have hired Barry Emerson, an individual with experience as a certified public accountant ("CPA") who we believe has a strong background in GAAP and SEC reporting to be our principal financial officer, who will have the title of Senior Vice President, Chief Financial Officer ("CFO") and Treasurer.
 Mr. Emerson began employment with the Company on September 12, 2005.
-Upon the completion of the filing of this Quarterly Report on Form 10-Q and our quarterly report on Form 10-Q for the second quarter of fiscal 2005, Mr. Emerson will become the Company's Senior Vice President, Chief Financial Officer and Treasurer.
-Pending the completion of those filings, Mr. Emerson will serve as a Senior Vice President with the Company.
+Upon the completion of the filing of this Quarterly Report on Form 10-Q, Mr. Emerson will become the Company's Senior Vice President, Chief Financial Officer and Treasurer.
+Prior to the completion of this filing, Mr. Emerson served as a Senior Vice President with the Company.
 Mr. Emerson will be responsible for our accounting function (including the closing of our books and records), will be in charge of our public reporting and preparation of our financial statements, and will have responsibility for improving internal controls.
 Mr. Emerson will report directly to the Chief Executive Officer ("CEO").
 Mr. Emerson will be in charge of our accounting department, and as such, senior accounting department personnel, including the Acting Controller and the Assistant Treasurer, will report to him.
 On August 5, 2005, we announced that we and our prior CFO had mutually agreed that he would resign from the positions of CFO and Treasurer, effective August 5, 2005, and that he would remain a Senior Vice President.
 Our Acting Controller and Assistant Treasurer currently jointly fulfill the functions of principal financial officer and principal accounting officer, pending the appointment of Mr. Emerson as CFO.
 We have also retained outside accounting consultants with significant SEC financial reporting experience to assist us.
 In addition, we will hire a CPA with public reporting experience at the assistant controller level.
-We also have implemented a policy requiring increased training and continuing education for certain members of our accounting department management, including
+We also have implemented a policy requiring increased training and continuing education for certain members of our accounting department management, including persons with the responsibilities of CFO, controller and treasurer (including ass